-For more hands-on Presidents day activities, we also created log cabins out of popsicle sticks and pretzels.
-And later spend some time revisiting photos from our trip to DC last year.
+E also created log cabins out of popsicle sticks and pretzels.
+We also revisited photos from our trip to DC last year.

 Through the Timeline and the book, we learned about the Emancipation Proclamation, Civil War, The Great Depression, The New Deal and WWII.
 It all connected so well with everything else he’s been learning this year!